 Pressing the display key causes the contents of the storage address specified by the MCAR and the storage select switch to be transmitted to the MCDR and displayed on the CRT.
-The display key is only effective if the CPU is in the stopped state.
+The display key is only effective if the CPU is in the stopped state, and the display function is performed normally only if the store/display control switch is in the normal (center) position.

-Main Storage Display: If the storage-select switch is set to the main position, pressing the display key causes the contents of the storage location specified by the contents of the MCAR to be displayed from the MCDR on the CRT.
+Main Storage Display: If the storage-select switch is set to the main position, pressing the display key causes the contents of the doubleword storage location specified by the contents of the MCAR (less the three low-order bits) to be displayed from the MCDR on the CRT.
 If the address specified is valid in buffer storage, the buffer storage data is displayed.
 If the address is not assigned in buffer storage, main storage is displayed on the first pressing of the display key.
-Buffer storage is displayed on subsequent pressings until the buffer page containing the data is reassigned.
+Buffer storage is displayed on subsequent pressings until the buffer sector containing the data is reassigned.
 If a system reset is performed before displaying, main storage is displayed first.

-General Register Display: If the storage-select switch is set to GPR, pressing the display key causes the contents of the general register specified by the high-order byte of the MCAR to be displayed on the CRT.
-The display occupies the left half of the MCDR.
+General Register Display: If the storage-select switch is set to CP, pressing the display key causes the contents of the general register specified by the high-order byte of the MCAR to be displayed on the CRT.
+The display occupies the right half of the MCDR.